FridayNightFight/FNF/.github/ISSUE_TEMPLATE/testing_required.md

 name: Testing required
 about: This feature needs to be tested
 title: ''
-labels: 'dedi testing', 'local testing'
+labels: 'dedi testing, local testing'
 assignees: ''
 ---